elastisys/compliantkubernetes-apps/README.md

 **You probably want to check the [compliantkubernetes-kubespray][compliantkubernetes-kubespray] repository first, since compliantkubernetes-apps depends on having two clusters already set up.**
 In addition to this, you will need to set up the following DNS entries (replace `example.com` with your domain).

+There are two options when managing DNS records, manually or ExternalDNS.

-- Point these domains to the workload cluster ingress controller:
+- Manually point these domains to the workload cluster ingress controller:

   - `*.example.com`

-- Point these domains to the service cluster ingress controller:
+- Manually point these domains to the service cluster ingress controller:

   - `*.ops.example.com`
   - `dex.example.com`